Nick Abson

-Nicholas Michael Abson (born Michael Nicholas Drinan; 22 December 1946 in England), is a British chemist, businessman, music video producer, and filmmaker.
+Nicholas Michael Abson (born Michael Nicholas Drinan; 22 December 1946 in England) is a British chemist, businessman, music video producer, and filmmaker.
 Born to parents Pamela Mileece Drinan (née l'Anson) and Michael Patrick Drinan, after emigrating to Canada in 1956, Abson was adopted by his then step-father and re-christened Nicholas Michael Abson.

 In 1961, Abson moved to New York City, where he attended Brooklyn Technical High School.
 He then went on to attend the City University of New York CUNY Manhattan and Richmond College.

 In 1978, his daughter Mileece was born, a recording artist and advanced music composer, followed by his son Miles, and then Lancelot.

 Work

 Fuel cell industry

 In 1991, Abson started a series for the BBC centering on a Belgian fuel cell company, Elenco.
-After becoming engrossed with the technology, he rebuilt Elenco when it entered administration from 2 employees to 200 and re-branded it as ZeTek Plc.
+After becoming engrossed with the technology, when it entered administration he rebuilt Elenco from 2 employees to 200 and re-branded it as ZeTek Plc.
 ZeTek would go on to become Europe’s largest fuel cell company pioneering fuel cell London Taxis in 1998 and a second generation fuel cell designed for automated production, ending the hand production previously required.
 The first planned expansion began in Porz, near Cologne, early August 2000 and the second plant at Oak Ridge, Tennessee at the Oak Ridge National Laboratory in 2001, and a third in Lebanon, Pennsylvania, until it lost its investors immediately following the World Trade Center tragedy later that same year.
 He resurrected the company as Cenergie Plc and provided shares for all but a few of the 500 ZeTek shareholders.
 Following a series of cyber and other commercially driven attacks, Abson resigned.

 Abson continues work on fuel-cell development by publishing papers while working pro-bono for a number of organisations and universities.
 Citing his experiences with Cenergie, he now writes and campaigns for greater scrutiny of UK money-laundering activities and industrial espionage.